workfloworchestrator/PolyNSI/README.md

-# poly_nsi
+# PolyNSI

-A SOAP to gRPC translating proxy server for the NSI protocol:
+A SOAP to gRPC translating proxy server for the NSI protocol.